Dauer 962 Le Mans: Motorsports

 Following rule changes in the World Sportscar Championship in 1992 which saw Porsche 962 numbers dwindle in Europe, including at the 24 Hours of Le Mans, Porsche was looking for ways to continue their sports car efforts.
 Although 962s were still legal at Le Mans, the cars were subjected to newer technical regulations that negatively affected their performance, subsequently ceasing to be competitive against the current top entrants in its class.

-With the re-introduction of production-based grand tourer-style cars in 1993, the Automobile Club de l'Ouest (ACO) had created a loophole accidentally as no specific number of road-going examples was established within its homologation requirements.
+With the re-introduction of production-based grand tourer-style cars in 1993, the Automobile Club de l'Ouest (ACO) had created a loophole as no specific number of road-going examples was established within its homologation requirements.
 With Dauer's success in modifying a Porsche 962 into a street-legal car in 1993, Porsche saw an opportunity to bring the 962 back into competition.

 With the first production car shown to the public in 1993, Porsche had only to meet certain design criteria, such as the requirement that production-based cars have storage space for a typical suitcase had already been fulfilled, as the Dauer road car was able to carry luggage.
 The flat bottom of the 962 Le Mans also fit with GT rules.
 Three more modifications were necessary to fully comply: the use of narrower tires than the 962 had run in Group C, a larger fuel tank (now up to 120 litres) and the reinstallation of an air restrictor for the engine, although this one would be larger than the one they had run in Group C.

 The flat bottom and narrow tires of the 962 Le Mans would hinder the performance of the car over the long laps at Le Mans even with the increased power from the GT-class air restrictor.
 However, Porsche believed that the larger fuel tank they were allowed in the GT-class would allow them to overcome this lack of speed by spending less time in the pits than the Group C cars, something which is key for an endurance race.